robinboncoeur/Art/docs/writing/2DE-1stEd.md

 “I could have said no?”
 I asked with a shiver.

-It sounded too strange, as if suddenly a page of the rulebook—one I should have studied—was suddenly explained to  me.
+It sounded too strange, as if suddenly a page of the rulebook — one I should have studied — was suddenly explained to  me.
 A page that went against everything the rest of the rulebook had said.

 Celeste’s eyebrows twitched.
 She nodded once.